Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 Example: `math.sqrt(5)` will print `2.2360679775`

 ### math.abs(num)
-Converts negative number to positive
+Makes a negative number into a positive one

 - `num` - The negative number you want

 Example: `math.abs(-5)` will convert it to positive 5

 ### math.pow(num, expo)
-Another alternate to exponent
+Another alternate exponent operator that returns the result of the exponent

 - `num` - The number you want
 - `expo` - The number that will be the exponent

 ### math.pi
-Returns 13 length of pi
+Returns pi length of 13 digits

 ### math.huge
-Returns `inf` aka infinite
+Returns the largest numerical value which is infinite